 "The Green Revolution has won a temporary success in man's war against hunger and deprivation; it has given man a breathing space," he says.
 "If fully implemented, the revolution can provide sufficient food for sustenance during the next three decades.
 But the frightening power of human reproduction must also be curbed; otherwise the success of the green revolution will be ephemeral only."

-1977 - He is awarded the Presidential Medal of Freedom.
+1977 - Borlaug is awarded the Presidential Medal of Freedom, the highest award bestowed by the US Government.

 1979 - Borlaug officially retires as director of the wheat improvement program at CIMMYT, though he continues to serve as a senior consultant to the centre.